ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Bramble Ring</b> (T2)<br>
 				<details>
 					<summary>Return some damage to sender.
 Corrupts all Negative Feedback Loops.</summary>
-					20% of damage taken (+20% per stack, hyperbolic) is also taken by the inflictor.
-Corrupts all Negative Feedback Loops.
+					<small>20% of damage taken (+20% per stack, hyperbolic) is also taken by the inflictor.
+Corrupts all Negative Feedback Loops.</small>
 				</details>
 			</td>
 		</tr>